Halochkin/CustomWebComponents/Gestures/DragFlingMixin/README.md

-#### DragFlingGestureMixin
+### DragFlingGestureMixin

-  Mixin that translates a sequence of mouse and touch events to reactive lifecycle hooks:
+This mixin allows to translate a sequence of mouse and touch events to reactive lifecycle hooks:
-  `dragGestureCallback(startDetail,dragDetail)` and `flingGestureCallback(flingDetail)`.
+ * `dragGestureCallback(startDetail,dragDetail)`<br>
-     In order for mixin to support work with smartphones it was added touch events:
+ * `flingGestureCallback(flingDetail)`.<br>
-     Touch and mouse events have different properties.
-To solve this problem, it was added `this[isTouchActive]` which equals true whenever the touchdown is fired.
+In order for mixin to support work with smartphones it was added touch events.<br>
 Also, to prevent the selection of text that was in the moved object, it was added `"selectstart"` event which fire `e.preventDefault`.
   Mixin contain 4 main function:
    `[start](e)` - which fired when a pointing device button is pressed on an element by `"mousedown"` event
              or touch points are placed on the touch surface (`"touchstart"` event).